fangfufu/Linux-Fake-Background-Webcam/README.md

 options.

 ## Installing with Docker
 Please refer to [DOCKER.md](DOCKER.md).
-The updated Docker related scripts were added by [liske](https://github.com/liske).
+The updated Docker related files were added by [liske](https://github.com/liske).

+Using Docker is unnecessary.
+However it makes starting up and shutting down the virtual webcam very easy and convenient.
+The only downside is that you lose the ability to change background and foreground images on the fly.

 ## Installing without Docker
 Please also make sure that your TCP port ``127.0.0.1:9000`` is free, as we will